nuggets0503/Global-Sustainable-Energy-SDG-7-Progress-Dashboard/README.md

 * **Erden Jhed Teope**

 ## 📊 Key Analytical Insights
-The dashboard is built to visualize four interconnected pillars of energy analytics identified in our research[cite: 3]:
+The dashboard is built to visualize four interconnected pillars of energy analytics identified in our research:

 1.  **The Decarbonization Gap:** Nations in the "Very High" emission category average significantly lower renewable energy shares (~22-26%) compared to lower-tier emitters.
 2.  **The Final Mile of Equity:** Geographic analysis reveals persistent energy poverty clusters, particularly in Sub-Saharan Africa, where electricity access remains below the critical 60% threshold.